christianmlong/personal/content/twisted_on_windows.md

 This makes a new directory on the C: drive, makes a new virtualenv, and then activates the new virtualenv.
 You should see the name of the virtualenv in parentheses at the start of your command prompt, something like this:

-    (Example) C:\Users\Me
+    (Example) C:\Users\Me>

 When a virtualenv is activated, it looks for installed Python packages in its own site-packages directory `C:\PythonEnvs\Example\Lib\site-packages`, instead of looking in the system wide site-packages directory `C:\Python27\Lib\site-packages`.
 Note that we don't need to be in the virtualenv directory for it to be active.

 The [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) project is full of useful shortcuts for working with virtualenvs.
 For simplicity, I will be using only virtualenv, and not virtualenvwrapper, in this writeup.
 However, if you're interested in setting up virtualenvwrapper, [this patched version](https://github.com/christianmlong/virtualenvwrapper-win) works on Windows with the latest version of virtualenv.

-#### <a name="install_into_venv"></a> Install dependencies in to the virtual environment
+#### <a name="upgrade_pip_venv"></a> Upgrade pip and virtualenv

-With the virtuaenv activated, install the `wheel` package, and upgrade `setuptools`.
+With the virtualenv activated, install the `wheel` package, and upgrade `setuptools`.

     pip install --upgrade wheel setuptools

-Later I will use `wheel` to create my own binary packages for distribution to my production environment.
-That way I don't have to install the Microsoft Visual C++ Compiler on my production servers.
+Later we will use `wheel` to create our own binary packages for distribution to my production environment.
+That way we don't have to install the Microsoft Visual C++ Compiler on the production servers.

+#### <a name="python_packaging"></a> The state of Python packaging in 2015

+Installing Python packages on Windows has gotten a lot easier over the years.
+The [Python Package Index](https://pypi.python.org/pypi) (PyPI) now provides pre-compiled binary installers in the [wheel](https://wheel.readthedocs.org/en/latest/) format for many packages.

+When a wheel is not available, pip can automatically compile C extensions using [this compiler](http://www.microsoft.com/en-us/download/details.aspx?id=44266) that Microsoft provides at no cost.

+However, there are still packages that are not available on PyPI.
+Many are distributed for Windows in the Windows installer format (.msi or .exe).
+Pip can not install these packages, but there [is a way](#install_from_elsewhere) to install them in to a virtualenv.

+#### <a name="install_twisted"></a> Install Twisted

 Install Twisted.